plone/plone.app.contentlisting/README.txt

   Full url to the object, including the site root for example ``http://my.site.com/artifacts/my-example-page``

-uniqueIdentifier() -
+uuid() -
-  Unique content identifier for example the Archetypes UID or a path or something else.
-The only real point of it is to be unique.
-It can for example look like this `0757d0147e63b36f807e2ac982e69b2c`.
+  Unique content identifier for example an uuid from `plone.uuid` The only real point of it is to be unique.
+It can for example look like this `b0e80776-d41d-4f48-bf9e-7cb1aebabad5`.

 getIcon() -
   Icon for the object.
 Returns an icon object from plone.app.layout.